IgnacioGandur/basic-informational-site/README.md

 # Basic informational site

-A simple back end project for the Odin Project course.
+A simple back end project that serves html files based on the requested url path for The Odin Project course.